-The Philosophy and Humanities Department awards scholarships to its outstanding students and those in need of financial assistance.
+The Philosophy Department awards scholarships to its outstanding students and those in need of financial assistance.

 Talented sophomore and junior level students who are first-generation college/low-income and/or from traditionally underrepresented groups and who intend to pursue graduate study with the goal of obtaining a doctorate should consider the McNair Scholarship Program.